 At the Sun Bar we found Charles Webb and his partner.
 He was a film promoter, and his wife seemed to spend all the money he made with a mad speed on younger guys.
 He was obsessed with making enough to cover all these costs, he ran relentlessly after any money he saw.
 This resulted in this worried, hurried side, which was slightly creepy.
 He’d been Elsa’s lover for a long time, because she wasn’t a particularly greedy woman, and her carefreeness in that sense made him happy.

 – I’ve got some news, my friend.
 Anne and me, we’re getting married on the fifth of october.

 He looked at them one after the other, completely dazed.
 I was delighted.
 His partner was put out – she’d always fancied my dad a bit.

 – Wow, congratulations! shouted Webb finally, his voice ringing out in the bar.
 What a great idea!
 Dear you’ve landed yourself with a right lout, you’re both magnificent!… What a lad!… We’ve got to celebrate.

 Anne smiled, calm and relaxed.
 Then suddenly I saw Webb’s face brighten, and I didn’t look away:

 – Elsa, my god, is that Elsa Mackenbourg?
 She hasn’t seen me.
 Raymond have you seen how hot she is now?

-– Isn’t she, said my dad, like a happy new owner.
+– She is, isn’t she, said my dad, like a happy new owner.